MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Simulation

-The simulation and comparison results are summarized in Table \ref{tab:Table 4} and Fig. \ref{fig:length}, where the length of the multicast tree and the interference for each request are presented.
-For instance, $R_1$ only involves $F_1$ and $F_2$ which are located at node $N_1$ and $N_2$ respectively, and there is a direct link connecting the two nodes.
-As a result, the multicast tree found by the proposed approach is the same as that by SPT and ST. For the interference metric, node $N_1$ has three edges that can interfere with each other during transmission, so has $N_2$.
+The simulation and comparison results are summarized in Table \ref{tab:Table 2}, where the length of the multicast tree and the interference for each request are presented.
+For instance, $R_1$ only involves $F_1$ and $F_2$ which are located at node $N_1$ and $N_2$ respectively, and there is an edge connecting the two nodes.
+As a result, the multicast tree found by the proposed approach is the same as that by ST. For the interference metric, node $N_1$ has three edges that can interfere with each other during transmission, so has $N_2$.
 This gives in total of 6 for the interference metric.

-The comparison of results in Table \ref{tab:Table 4} indicates that the proposed approach is able to construct a multicast tree of the same length, while at the same time producing reduced interference in comparison with SPT and ST approaches.
+The comparison of results in Table \ref{tab:Table 2} indicates that the proposed approach is able to construct a multicast tree of the same length, while at the same time producing reduced interference in comparison with ST approach.